Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Introduction

-The objective is thus to determine the sequence of estimates $x^t$ that keeps $Reg_T$ as small as possible over the time period under some assumptions about the possible sequences of time-varying cost functions.
-By contrast, the objective of the algorithms in our work is to be at all times as close as possible to the instantaneous minimizer while the possible changes of the cost functions do not follow a specific rule.
+where $f^t$ is a sequence of cost functions, $x^t$ are the estimates and $x^{*,t}:=\argmin_x f^t(x)$ is the minimizer of the global function $f^t$ at time $t$.
+The objective of online optimization is thus to determine the sequence of estimates $x^t$ that keeps $Reg_T^d$ as small as possible over the time period, under some assumptions about the possible sequences of time-varying cost functions.